Register your company in Hong Kong with our Special Anniversary discount!

 3. The AGM is an important opportunity for shareholders to stay informed about the company's operations and make decisions that will affect its future.

-An annual general meeting (AGM) is a mandatory requirement for all companies incorporated in Hong Kong.
+An annual general meeting (AGM) is mandatory for all companies incorporated in Hong Kong.

-All public and private limited companies must hold an AGM every year, during which directors and shareholders can discuss matters of concern related to the company’s development and operations.
+All public and private companies must hold a yearly AGM, during which directors and shareholders can discuss matters related to the company's development and operations.

-The meeting also provides shareholders with an opportunity to ask questions and cast their votes on resolutions put forth by the directors.
+The meeting also allows shareholders to ask questions and cast their votes on resolutions put forth by the directors.

-An AGM can be called by either the directors or the shareholders of a company.
+An AGM can be called by either a company's directors or shareholders.

 The procedure for calling an AGM meeting is as follows: